Business Development Manager

 Dimensions of the Role

-• Oversee and coordinate the development, writing and packaging of proposals from concept to award.
+• Oversee and coordinate the full proposal development cycle, from concept design through submission and award.

-• Expand donor portfolio development in Thailand - institutional, corporate, UN, global funds, private donors and foundations, research institutions.
+• Expand and diversify Plan Thailand’s donor portfolio, including institutional, corporate, UN, global funds, private donors, foundations, and research institutions.

-• Proactively work with National Office counterparts in Plan International to identify and develop grant opportunities and funding.
+• Work proactively with Plan International National Office counterparts to identify and develop country, multi‑country, and regional funding opportunities.

 Please click here to review the full job description